mathewgaohu/mathewgaohu.github.io/_pages/cv.md

 ======
 * B.S. in Mathematics and Applied Mathematics, Fudan University, 2017
 * M.S. in Mathematics, GitHub University, 2019
-* Ph.D in Computational Sciences, Engineering and Mathematics, University of Texas at Austin, 2025 (expected)
+* Ph.D. in Computational Sciences, Engineering and Mathematics, University of Texas at Austin, 2025 (expected)

 Publications
 ======